-Note taking is very important when you try to grasp an important information.
+Note-taking is very important when you try to grasp important information.
 Either in school or at work, note taking becomes a common practice.

 In school, note-taking has been a tool to retain more information that in turn be useful when students review their lessons.